ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

 ### What to Watch Out for

-In order for rendering tests to work, we must call [`setupRenderingTest()`](https://github.com/emberjs/ember-qunit#setup-rendering-tests) and pass the `hooks` object.
+In order for rendering tests to work, you must call [`setupRenderingTest()`](https://github.com/emberjs/ember-qunit#setup-rendering-tests) and pass the `hooks` object.

 What does `setupRenderingTest()` do?
 First, it uses `setupTest()` behind the scenes.
-Just like in [Unit Tests](../different-types-of-tests/#toc_what-to-watch-out-for), we have access to `this.owner`, `this.get()`, `this.set()`, and `pauseTest()`.
+Just like in [Unit Tests](../different-types-of-tests/#toc_what-to-watch-out-for), you have access to `this.owner`, `this.get()`, `this.set()`, and `pauseTest()`.

-In addition, `setupRenderingTest()` lets us call test helpers for rendering and DOM interaction, such as `render`, `click`, and `fillIn`.
-We can also use `this.element` to access the DOM element that results from `render`.
+In addition, `setupRenderingTest()` allows Ember's renderer to use helpers for rendering and DOM interaction, such as `render`, `click`, and `fillIn`.
+You can also use `this.element` to access the DOM element that results from `render`.

 ## Application Tests

 ### Definition

-We can use application tests (also known as acceptance tests) to **verify user stories and features from an end-user perspective**.
-We interact with the application in the same way as a user would—from visiting the homepage, to authenticating ourselves, to navigating to a different page, to filling out a form, etc.
+You can use application tests (previously known as acceptance tests) to **verify user stories and features from an end-user perspective**.
+You interact with the application in the same way as a user would—from visiting the homepage, to authenticating yourself, to navigating to a different page, to filling out a form, etc.

-Application tests are slow because they create an instance of our app.
-Use them wisely!
-If we can check something through a unit or rendering test, do so instead.
+Application tests are slower than unit and rendering tests because they create an instance of the Ember application.

 ### Why Use Them?

-Application tests help us see how well different components interact with each other.
-For nested or contextual components, we can get by with rendering tests.
+Application tests help you see how well different components interact with each other.
+For nested or contextual components, you can get by with rendering tests.
 If components are unrelated, however, application tests may be the only way.

+You can also use application tests to check routing.
+Can the user navigate from one page to another?
+Will they see the right components when the page is loaded?
+It's easy to check these in application tests.

-If our application receives and sends data, we want to guarantee our user that we can do these successfully.
-We also want to prove that we can handle the error states correctly.
-Application tests are a great place to check these, since we have to interact with the app just like the user would.
+Finally, if your application receives and sends data, you want to guarantee that you can take these actions successfully.
+You also want to prove that you can handle the error states correctly.
+Application tests are a great place to check these, since you have to interact with the app just like the user would.

 ### Examples

-We will continue with the blog post example from [Rendering Tests](../different-types-of-tests/#toc_examples-1).
+Let's continue with the blog post example from [Rendering Tests](../different-types-of-tests/#toc_examples-1).
 Recall that our blog post component allows two modes—view and edit.
 The following test checks one way for creating a blog post:

 ```javascript {data-filename=tests/acceptance/posts-test.js}
 import { click, currentURL, fillIn, visit } from '@ember/test-helpers';